cgjs/cgjs/README.md

 ### Where is the `process` ?

 Unfortunately, having a 1:1 NodeJS behavior with `process` is not as trivial as it looks like as soon as [@cgjs/process](https://github.com/cgjs/process) will be usable I'll ship it together with the core.

+### Basic GJS info

+You can install globally the [cgjs-about](https://github.com/cgjs/cgjs-about) utility and query it as described in the repository.

+Together with `grep` it's a great way to have a quick overview of every namespace.